 One of my favorite stories of Jesus is in the way he responds to Mary and Martha after their brother has died.
 Martha is full of pain and essentially asks Jesus where he has been.
 “If you would have come my brother wouldn’t have died.”
 Jesus gives her an answer to that question.
 He responds by saying, “I am the resurrection and the life and the one who believes in me will not die.
 Your brother will rise again.”
 When Mary approaches Jesus she asks the exact same question.
 “Jesus where were you?
 If you would have been here, my brother wouldn’t have died.”
 Here are two different people asking the same question, and Jesus intuitively understands that they need different answers.
 With Martha he gives a rational answer.
 With Mary, he doesn’t say anything.
 He simply weeps.
 He knew she didn’t need words; she needed a more intuitive response.
 She needed to know that the human Son of God heard and shared her lament.

 Jesus comes at us with far more than words to offer, more than a moral system, a set of principles, or fleeting causes.
 He offers himself as human savior, a safe place in the kingdom of God, and the overwhelming hope of new creation.
 He could have given Mary and Martha a lesson in theology or told them to stop crying or asking questions because he was about to perform a miracle and call their brother out of the grave.
 But he didn’t rush there.
 Instead, he heard their questions and he offered the hand of a friend within a safe and inviting kingdom that is more than words.
-Slacktivists of the world, this is a cause that is worth dropping everything to join.
+Slacktivists of the world, this is a cause that is worth dropping everything to actively join and fully inhabit.

 Jill Carattini is managing editor of A Slice of Infinity at Ravi Zacharias International Ministries in Atlanta, Georgia.